rzepinskip/hagit/README.md

 ## Installation

-In order to build `hagit`, [`stack`](http://docs.haskellstack.org/en/stable/README.html) must be installed.
+In order to build this project [`stack`](http://docs.haskellstack.org/en/stable/README.html) must be installed.
 Once that is done, build and test project:
 ```bash
 $ stack setup
 $ stack build